MilesLe/Baras2022/README.md

 - cases.2020-02-28.json
 - mc3.v0.2.8.PUBLIC.maf
 - publication_hotspots.vcf
+- <deepgene stuff>

+Steps:
 1. Create a results folder to hold the predictions and weights of the models.
 2. Run all the models on all forms of data appropriate.
 3. Run the "analysis" and "attention" notebooks
+4. Run deep gene stuff